punteney/tutorial-django/_build/html/_sources/local-setup.txt

 Version and Source Control
 ----------------------------------
 Version control will be done using `git <http://git-scm.com/>`_ on `github <http://github.com>`_.

+To install git follow these steps:

-First signup for a `github <http://github.com>`_ account if you don't have one already.
-Once you have the github account follow their `instructions <http://help.github.com/git-installation-redirect>`_ unless you have a specific reason not to I'd recommend using the Pre-compiled installer for OS X as that is the easiest install method.
+1. Signup for a `github <http://github.com>`_ account if you don't have one already.
+2. Follow github's `instructions <http://help.github.com/git-installation-redirect>`_ for installing git.
+Unless you have a specific reason not to I'd recommend using the pre-compiled installer for OS X as that is the easiest install method.
+3. Once git is is installed follow the github instructions for `generating SSH keys <http://help.github.com/mac-key-setup/>`_

 .. admonition:: Other Version Control Systems